ng-conf/submissions-2015/README.md

 ## Travel

 We cover the hotel and reimburse up to $500 in travel costs.
-And ofcourse, you attend the conference for free.
+And of course, you attend the conference for free.

 ## We Can Help